PFython/log2d/README.md

 > _The default log level used by `log2d` is actually DEBUG, whereas the `logging` default is WARNING.
 This change is intended to make things safer and more predictable for new users who might otherwise be sending DEBUG and INFO level messages and wondering why they're not being logged._

 ### **Search your log**
-You can search your log for any text or messages above a particular level and within a particular time period.
+You can search your log (or any other log) for any text or messages above a particular level and within a particular time period, and return a list of found records.
 ```
 log_search = Log("MyApp", path="/.output")
-log_search.find(level="error")  # Returns a list of all ERROR and above messages in last 7 days
+Res = log_search.find(level="error")  # Returns a list of all ERROR and above messages in last 7 days
-log_search.find("except", ignorecase=True, deltadays=-31)  # Case insensitive search for all messages containing 'except'
+Res = log_search.find(text="except", ignorecase=True, deltadays=-31)  # Case insensitive search for all messages
-                                                            within the last month
+                                                                        containing 'except' within the last month
-log_search.find(logname="/path/to/logfile")  # Returns all entries in the external logfile with the last 7 days
+Res = log_search.find(logname="/path/to/logfile")  # Returns all entries in the named logfile in the last 7 days
 ```

 ## **ABOUT LOGGER NAMES**